‘Hard to control emotions’ amid Kherson flooding, says Ukrainian aid worker

 A charity organiser in Ukraine has said it is “hard to control emotions” as the group works to help people affected by flooding in Kherson, where he fears some may not have homes to return to.

-The 46-year-old Christian missionary, who added he is grateful for the UK’s support “from the first day of the war”, said it has been hard to control his emotions as people have again fled their homes so soon after the region was declared liberated from Russian invaders last November.
+The 46-year-old, who added he is grateful for the UK’s support “from the first day of the war”, said it has been hard to control his emotions as people have again fled their homes so soon after the region was declared liberated from Russian invaders last November.

 “It is very hard to imagine and control your emotions because for these people they were happy and the territory was free and peaceful, but again people have to leave for a second time and in a very short time, so it is incredibly hard to cope with this,” he told the PA news agency.